JonHaywood/openai-realtime-demo/README.md

 # Open AI Realtime Demo

 This project demonstrates how to use OpenAI's new Realtime API beta with audio streaming.

-The primary focus is on streaming audio data directly between the microphone and OpenAI's servers, and receiving audio responses to play through speakers in real time.
+When the user speaks, their audio is streamed to Open AI and Open AI's audio response is streamed back to the client.

-Previously, achieving similar functionality required a multi-step process:
+Previously, achieving similar functionality required a multi-step process of transcribing audio to text, generating a response and converting that response to audio.
-- Capturing audio input.
-- Transcribing the audio to text.
-- Sending the text to OpenAI for processing.
-- Waiting for a response.
-- Sending the response back to OpenAI for text-to-speech conversion.
-- Playing the generated audio.

 With the new Realtime API, this process is significantly streamlined.
 Audio is streamed directly to and from OpenAI, eliminating intermediate steps and greatly reducing latency.

 ## Getting Started 🚀